-No electrical lines have been identified within the Lake Champlain Segment ROI.
-If identified, electrical infrastructure would be protected through the use of concrete mats.
+Seven utility crossings (electrical, telecommunication and/or ferry cables) have been identified within the Lake Champlain Segment ROI.
+Utility infrastructure would be protected through the use of concrete mats.
 Owners and operators of electrical lines crossed by the proposed NECPL Project, or within Project construction corridors, would be consulted prior to installation.
 Adequate utility infrastructure protection measures at crossings would be developed in consultation with utility providers.
 (TDI-NE 2014c).

 The proposed Project route within Lake Champlain Segment would avoid public water supply systems and private water supplies, where possible.
+The Project would pass within 100 feet of the deep intake for the Grand Isle Consolidated Water District.
+According to the operator, the public water system could operate solely using the shallow intake during Project construction (Perry 2014).
 Owners/operators of public water supplies would be notified at least 3 weeks prior to cable installation.
 TDI-NE would work closely with Ed Weed Fish Culture Station personnel to ensure that the fish hatchery intake pipe is protected, which may include concrete mats.